mammaldiversity/mdd_app/README.md

 A cross-platform application to access the Mammal Diversity Database.
 It includes offline access and support to export a subset of the data to a Comma-Separated Values (CSV) file.

+## Try it out 🚀

+### Android, Linux, and Windows

+You can download the beta release from the [releases page](https://github.com/mammaldiversity/mdd_app/releases).

+### iOS, iPadOS, and macOS

+You will need to install the Apple TestFlight app and follow the instructions in this [link](https://testflight.apple.com/join/FXGXyw5e).

+## Development Status

+The app status is experimental.
+Expect bugs and incomplete features.

 ## Technologies

-The app is develop using cross-platform, widely use technologies for mobile app development.
+We develop the app using cross-platform, widely use technologies for mobile app development.
 The core technologies are:

 - [Rust](https://www.rust-lang.org/): Mainly used for MDD data parsing and whenever high-performance computation is needed.
 - [Flutter](https://flutter.dev/): Used for the app's user interface and to interact with the MDD data.
 - [Fluter Rust Bridge](https://cjycode.com/flutter_rust_bridge/): Core package to simplify the communication between Rust and Flutter.
 - [SQLite](https://www.sqlite.org/index.html): Used to store the MDD data locally and to provide offline access.

-## Development Status

-The app status is experimental.
-Expect bugs and incomplete features.

-## Try it out

-For oparating system that allows side-loading apps (non-Apple OS), you can download the latest release from the [releases page](https://github.com/mammaldiversity/mdd_app/releases).

-For Apple devices, you will need to install the Apple TestFlight app and follow the instructions in this [link](https://testflight.apple.com/join/FXGXyw5e).

-## Developing the app
+## Contributing

 ### Prerequisites